Amy Taylor reviews a film 'with some stunning imagery, but little else'.

 Lorna Irvine reviews a film with great moments and performances but weak depictions of women.

 Lorna Irvine reviews 'an enormously enjoyable satire' that perhaps overstays its welcome.

 Lorna Irvine reviews a flawed film that's 'good fun and lovingly made'.

-Lorna Irvine reviews 'a crowd-pleaser'.
+Lorna Irvine reviews 'a brilliant, unique film'.